Traditional Catholic Social Dancing

 This project is dedicated to restoring the valuable traditions and conventions of Catholic life, especially those attached to social dancing in Europe and the New World.

-The role of social dancing in Catholic family life is now the stuff of legend–and charming scenes in Hollywood movies like Brooklyn.
+The role of social dancing in Catholic family life is the stuff of legend–and charming scenes in Hollywood movies like Brooklyn.
 Many Catholic grandparents–or great-grandparents–first met and fell in love as young people at their local parish dance.
+Many young people wish for its return!

-In Scotland, where I now live, children are still taught their national country dances and introduced to their traditional music.
-Not only does this help root them in the land under their feet, it frees them from the tyranny of contemporary pop music when they wish to dance.
+In Scotland, children are still taught their national country dances and introduced to their traditional music.
+Not only does this help root them in the land under their feet, it frees them from the tyranny of contemporary pop music when they want to dance.

 Both Ireland and Scotland have a claim on the institution of the “ceilidh” (KAY-lee).
 The ceilidh is defined by the Oxford English Dictionary as a “social event with Scottish or Irish folk music and singing, traditional dancing, and storytelling.”
-Ceilidh dancing, usually a simplified version of Scottish country dances, is still a feature of Scottish social life, from weddings to proms to race meetings.
+Ceilidh dancing, usually a simplified version of Scottish country dances, is integral Scottish social life, from weddings to race meetings.

 Other countries have their own social dance heritage.
-In Austria, secondary school students are all drilled in the figures of the Viennese waltz.
-In Poland, everyone writing final exams is expected to dance the Polonaise (Polonez, or chodzony) at their graduation ball.
-Sadly, my own class of Canadian schoolgirls was not trained in any partner dance, and our prom was just another opportunity to flail about to Top 40 hits.
+In Austria, secondary school students learn the Viennese waltz.
+In Poland, everyone dances the Polonaise at their graduation ball.

 Today I am dedicated to helping Catholics who have already claimed their birthright to their ancestral liturgical traditions, especially the Traditional Latin Mass, to be enriched also by their social dancing heritage.